kiri10ten/Blog/src/content/blog/post2.md

 ```

+## The story starts..

 This is not a clickbait

 but I think this whole world works under timing and luck

-I love the vue js community, I never thought I will be using Vue Full Fledgly for a project
+I love the `vuejs community`, I never thought I will be using Vue Full Fledgly for a project

 my focus was only on machine learning for the past 1 year.